-To include data to the record, just simply click - to open the editor for editing.
+To include data to the record, just simply click or press CTRL+ENTER to open the editor for editing.

 Just simply double-click to select the desired data.

 Hint: By default, the number of records showed is 1000.
 To show all records, click .
 To refresh the records, click or press F5.